Essay Introduction

 The essay introduction should include the following;

-- Background information to provide context the readers need to comprehend your topic and argument.
+• Background information to provide context that the readers need to comprehend your topic and argument.

-All academic essays and research papers should include a thesis statement for the reasons listed below.
+Yes, all academic essays should include a thesis statement for the reasons listed below.

-Without a concise and focused thesis statement, your readers will struggle to figure out what the essay talks about.
+Without a concise and focused thesis statement, your readers will struggle to figure out what the essay is all about.